bpedroza/asset-compiler/README.md

 Files are compiled and cache busted using the last modified time of the newest file.
 New files are not compiled every page load, only when a file changes in the compilation.
+## Installation
+Add `"bpedroza/asset-compiler": "1.0.*"` to your composer.json require array
 ## Configuration

 Start by creating a new instance of the `AssetCcompiler` and give it paths it needs to build your files.